 - 1. Regularly prescribed over-the-counter medicine may be administered. - 2.
-Parent can come administer over-the-counter medicine not prescribed by a doctor.
+Parents can come to school to administer over-the-counter medicine not prescribed by a doctor.

 EXTENDED CARE

 Extended Care is a separate program that requires registration.
 If you wish to enroll, you can choose: